-General information about the school
+General Information about the School

 We are an 11-19 Comprehensive School with approximately 1,500 students on roll.
-We are part of The Education Alliance, a growing multi-academy trust, currently consisting of Driffield School and Sixth Form, Beverley Minster Church of England Primary School, Howden Church of England Infant School, Howden Junior School, Hunsley Primary, Malet Lambert School, Naburn Church of England Primary School, North Cave Church of England Primary School, South Hunsley School and Sixth Form, The Hub School, The Snaith School and Wilberfoss Church of England School and Yorkshire Wolds Teacher Training.
+We are part of The Education Alliance, a growing multi-academy trust, currently consisting of South Hunsley School and Sixth Form College, Malet Lambert School, Driffield School and Sixth Form, The Snaith School, Hunsley Primary School, North Cave Church of England Primary School, Howden Junior School and Yorkshire Wolds Teacher Training.
 We are here to make great schools and happier, stronger communities so that people have better lives.
 We do this by always doing what is right, trusting each other and standing shoulder to shoulder and doing what we know makes the difference.
 Doing what is right means always acting with integrity, in the interests of others and being honest, open and transparent.